maxvisser/rocketchat.github.io/_posts/2017/12/2017-12-22-rocket-chat-0-60-released.md

 <p>Numerous notification improvements are available in this release, including the widely requested option to set mobile devices to be notified of new messages regardless of presence status.</p>

+### Better support for mobile clients

+This new version adds APIs that make communicating with our native mobile clients significantly faster and enable features such as slash-commands, and reply from notification on iOS.

 ### More Information on Release 0.60.0

 <p>For details of what is included in this exciting 0.60.0 release, please see our release notes (link to release note).</p>